EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Effect Systems are designed to make these operations easy.
 For example, any Effect can use a `timeout` to control the Effect's maximum duration.

-Applying these operations starts to feel like a superpower.
+Applying these operations starts to feel like a superpower, and that's what we show in the next chapter.